-Solid Waste Special Revenue Fund - to account for the revenues and expenditures of the recycling and solid waste program.
+The Solid Waste Special Revenue Fund accounts for the revenues and expenditures of the recycling and solid waste program.
 Revenues are derived from fees collected, special assessments, and various intergovernmental revenues.

-Area Development Special Revenue Fund - to account for the revenues and expenditures of the Area Redevelopment Authority established by the Martin County Board of Commissioners to make loans for redevelopment within the County.
+The Area Development Special Revenue Fund accounts for the revenues and expenditures of the Area Redevelopment Authority established by the Martin County Board of Commissioners to make loans for redevelopment within the County.

-Opioid Settlement Special Revenue Fund - to account for collections and program expenditures related to the National Prescription Opiate Litigation settlement.
+The Opioid Settlement Special Revenue Fund accounts for collections and program expenditures related to the National Prescription Opiate Litigation settlement.